 A month or so ago, I also went to see my psychiatrist for the first time in 2 years, mainly as I had worries about my weight and physical health.
 My medications means I have put on a substantial amount of weight and this is worrying me health wise more than anything.
 I have been advised to diet and exercise and maybe work with a nutritionist.
 So, this will also be a new journey and I will try my best with this, not easy as the meds may stop me losing weight due to slowing metabolism or encouraging cravings.
 We considered reducing my Quetaipine, a mood stabiliser and anti psychotic to help but because I have been more mentally stable, I have decided to keep it at the same dose for now.

-With my new job offer, Rob and I have also started to look at new homes, which has been good.
+Rob and I have also started to look at new homes, which has been good.
 There is a lot happening right now and important that I rest, look after myself and keep calm.
-I am excited to be starting my new job and seeing what the future will bring.

 Life with bipolar disorder can be uncertain.
 I have some fears about the future, which I will talk about in another more detailed post.
 My medicines thankfully keep me mentally well, but coming off them for future life changes eg pregnancy could be a big risk for me and one I am not sure I should take due to being bipolar 1 (risk of mania and psychosis).
 This is not currently imminent, but is still a future fear, especially as I love children.
 A decision for a later date.